 What we don’t: Expensive and the airbag compartment has a tendency to come unzipped.

 Black Diamond’s JetForce series has gone through many iterations over the years, and the Pro is their best effort yet.
-Developed in collaboration with PIEPS, the latest variation of their fan-based system is truly impressive: it sets a new weight standard for electric designs, offers multiple deployments on one charge, and includes Bluetooth connectivity for updates and to personalize your settings.
+Developed in collaboration with Pieps, the latest variation of their fan-based system is truly impressive: It sets a new weight standard for electric designs, offers multiple deployments on one charge, and includes Bluetooth connectivity for updates and to personalize your settings.
 The pack itself is well-designed, with easy access to gear, a secure fit, and valuable features like a helmet holder, hipbelt stash pocket, and diagonal ski carry that doesn’t interfere with airbag deployment.
 And perhaps the most eye-catching news: Black Diamond’s modular design means you can swap out “Boosters” (which come in 10, 25, and 35L sizes and a 25L splitboard option), giving you maximum versatility for all manner of snow missions.

 See the Black Diamond JetForce Pro 25L